erasme/rectoverso/README.md

 @reboot /path/to/your/rectoverso_autostart.sh > /home/pi/Desktop/cron_logs.txt  2>&1
 ```

-That will launch the command at each stratup of the *pi*.
+That will launch the command at each startup of the *pi*.

 ####  Rotate the screen